v-makarovskyi/v-makarovskyi/README.md

 I also have front-end development skills, namely React / Redux, HTML, CSS/SCSS.
 I also use JavaScript in my work.

-🖥 I’m looking to collaborate on React Projects

 ### Skills